Master of Science in Electrical Engineering

 The MS-EE program and curriculum is built for flexibility.
-Choose from over 30 four-to-six week elective courses grouped into six focus areas:
+Choose from over 30 four-to-six week elective courses grouped into three focus areas:

 Power electronics is a key enabling technology in essentially all electronic systems and is increasingly important in the grid interface of renewable energy sources and in efficient electrical loads.
 The necessity for power electronics technology in these rapidly expanding areas creates an increasing need for design engineers equipped with knowledge and skills to actively participate in multidisciplinary teams.